Aptyos/CleanDataWeek04/README.md

    and an independent tidy dataset "grp_result"
       - created from the previous "result_data" dataset with the average of each variable for each activity and each subject.

-####  each record is a 8-variable vector with.
+####  each record is a 68-variable vector with.
-	- an activity label,
+- an activity label
 - an identifier of the subject who carried out the experiment
 - 66 time and frequency domain variables restricted to mean and standard deviation

 #### The following files are included:
 - 'README.txt'